laconbass/iai-oop/README.md

 ## It's about how we write

 Traditionally most people uses Classical inheritance instead Prototypal inheritance.
-Generally it's said - and considered truth - that *most developers feel more comfortable writing `constructors` because they seem more like traditional classes*.
+Generally it's said - and considered truth - that "*most developers feel more comfortable writing `constructors` because they seem more like traditional classes*".